Rick's Cabaret / 3105 S. I-35

 Interestingly, the apartment building that replaced it the building was torn down in 2019, the Avenir, was supposed to have a 60,000 square feet grocery store on the lower level before it was canned due to neighborhood resistance.
 H-E-B doesn't have new stores of that size, typically...perhaps Randalls was poised to re-emerge at the site of an old Safeway!

-Alas, in the end, it was cut, and the tower became just a bit shorter with no new Randalls (or possible H-E-B) in sight.
+Alas, in the end, it was cut, and the tower became just a bit shorter with no new Randalls (or any other grocery store, for that matter) in sight.

 Wendy's / 619 N. Interstate Hwy.
 35

-Wendy's opened here in 2004 at a site of a former gas station.
+Wendy's opened here in 2004 at a site of a former gas station, more than likely an Exxon based on the recycled sign structure.

 Whip In / 1950 S. Interstate 35